Monopoles and foliations without holonomy-invariant transverse measure: Topological applications

-Since every foliation without transverse invariant measure is a taut foliation, the corollary above is a special case of theorem 41.4.1 of \cite{kronheimer2007monopoles}.
-On the other hand, on rational homology spheres every foliation without transverse invariant measure is a taut foliation.
-Therefore, corollary \ref{cor: nonvanishing of reduced homology} gives an alternative proof of theorem 41.4.1 of \cite{kronheimer2007monopoles} for rational homology spheres without making reference to the Eliashberg-Thurston theorem.
+Since every foliation without holonomy-invariant transverse measure is a taut foliation, the corollaries above are special cases of the non-vanishing and finiteness results in \cite{kronheimer1997monopoles,kronheimer2007monopolesAndLens}.
+On the other hand, by the discussions in Section \ref{subsec_taut_foliations}, on a rational homology sphere every foliation without holonomy-invariant transverse measure is a taut foliation.
+Therefore, Corollary \ref{cor: nonvanishing of reduced homology} and Corollary \ref{cor_finitely_many_homotopy_classes} yield alternative proofs for the non-vanishing and finiteness results of smooth taut foliations on rational homology spheres, without making reference to the Eliashberg-Thurston perturbation.

-With some more effort one can use corollary \ref{cor: nonvanishing of reduced homology} to prove the nonvanishing theorem for taut foliations on some other three manifolds.
-In fact, the following lemma shows that in many cases smooth folaitions without transverse invariant measure are ``generic'' among smooth taut foliations.
-The lemma was explained to the author by Jonathan Bowden.
+We can improve Corollary \ref{cor: nonvanishing of reduced homology} to a more general class of three-manifolds.
+The following lemma shows that in many cases, smooth folaitions without holonomy-invariant transverse measure are ``generic'' among smooth taut foliations.
+The result was explained to the author by Jonathan Bowden.

-\begin{lem}[Bowden \cite{bowden_2016}] Let $Y$ be an atoroidal manifold and $\mathcal{F}$ a smooth taut foliation on $Y$.
-Then $\mathcal{F}$ can be $C^0$ approximated by a smooth taut folaition $\mathcal{F}'$ such that either $\mathcal{F}'$ has no transverse invariant measure or the pair $(Y,\mathcal{F}')$ is homeomorphic to a surface bundle over $S^1$ foliated by the fibers. \end{lem}
+\begin{lem}[{\cite{bowden_2016}}] Let $Y$ be an atoroidal manifold and $\mathcal{F}$ a smooth taut foliation on $Y$.
+Then either $\mathcal{F}$ can be $C^0$ isotoped to smooth folaition $\mathcal{F}'$ without holonomy-invariant transverse measure, or $Y$ is diffeomorphic to a surface bundle over $S^1$. \end{lem}

-\begin{proof} By \cite{bonatti1994feuilles}, the foliation $\mathcal{F}$ can be can be $C^0$ approximated by a smooth taut folaition $\mathcal{F}_1$ such that every closed leaf of $\mathcal{F}_1$ has genus 0 or 1.
-Since $Y\ncong S^2\times S^1$, by Reeb's stability theorem the foliation $\mathcal{F}_1$ has no closed leaf with genus 0.
+\begin{proof} By \cite{bonatti1994feuilles}, the foliation $\mathcal{F}$ can be $C^0$ approximated by a smooth taut folaition $\mathcal{F}_1$, such that every closed leaf of $\mathcal{F}_1$ has genus 0 or 1.
+If $Y\cong S^2\times S^1$, then $\mathcal{F}$ is homeomorphic to the product foliation, and the statement of the lemma is verified.
+If $Y\ncong S^2\times S^1$, by Reeb's stability theorem the foliation $\mathcal{F}_1$ has no closed leaf with genus 0.
 Since every closed leaf of a taut foliation is incompressible and $Y$ is assumed to be atoroidal, the foliation $\mathcal{F}_1$ has no torus leaf.
 This proves that $\mathcal{F}_1$ has no closed leaf.